United Jewish Israel Appeal

 Overview

-Following October 7, UJIA launched an emergency appeal that has raised £8 million to date, supporting over 30 vital projects and providing psychological support, emergency grants, and assistance to evacuees and survivors.
+Following October 7, UJIA launched an emergency appeal that has allocated over £7.2 million to more than 30 vital projects, providing psychological support, emergency grants, and assistance to evacuees and survivors.

 Funding Priorities

-IMPORTANT NOTE: UJIA does not have a continuous open application process for organizational grants.
-Instead, they periodically launch time-limited funding programs.
-Organizations interested in funding should contact UJIA directly or monitor their website and communications for announcements of new funding rounds.
+IMPORTANT NOTE: UJIA does not have a continuous open application process for organisational grants.
+Instead, they periodically launch time-limited funding programmes.
+Organisations interested in funding should contact UJIA directly or monitor their website and communications for announcements of new funding rounds.

-Historical Organizational Grant Programs (Reference for Future Opportunities)
+Historical Organisational Grant Programmes (Reference for Future Opportunities)

 Summer Engagement Fund (2020)